Lacquer

 It’s hard to keep these horns in stock, as Yamaha has been backordered on them for a long time.
 I have some more coming in pretty soon (Maybe June 2022) These come with a new horn checkup before they go to you, meaning my (experienced/skilled/picky) repairman makes sure that the horn plays like it should.
 Often there are 2 or three little tweaks that take the horn from good to great, and that’s actually a big added value to you to have us do that before you get it.
 Most of the differerces between new horns of the same model at a store are due to the lack of a good new horn checkup.

 Mint, unplayed, new in the plastic Yanagisawa AWO10 Alto saxophone.
-This is probably the best deal on this saxophone that you will find anywhere.
+It’s also a fantastic deal.
 The AWO10 (formerly called A991) is Yanagisawa’s top of the line saxophone, made of solid brass, like most saxophones (as distinguished from their bronze and silver options that are significantly more expensive.)
 This AWO10 just got checked out post shipping and is ready to play its very best right out of the case when you get it.
 It’s completely mint, with factory box and paperwork etc. You won’t find a better playing Yanagisawa AWO10, nor will you find a better price.
 I have an extremely limited number of these that I can offer you at this sale price.
 Good luck to the few people who are able to jump on this amazing deal!

 If you’re wondering, the AWO10 is the brass version of Yanagisawa’s top line professional alto.
 This is the new name of what used to be the A991 model.
 It has sturdier ‘ribbed construction’ and double arms on the bell keys, to distinguish it from its extremely similar but less expensive sibling, the AWO1 (A901).
 The Yanagisawa AWO10 also has the underslung neck octave key mechanism and fancy hand engraving.
 I love how the neck octave key looks and works.
 My first good alto was a Yanagisawa, and I never would have needed to upgrade from it.
 The tone is medium bright, clear, and round, with a crisp projection to it.
 With a classical mouthpiece, it darkens up beautifully while still shimmering.
 For jazz, it’s a natural lead alto with a brighter mouthpiece, like the GS New York or many others.
 The intonation is excellent.
 Keywork is super comfortable.
 The build quality that Yanagisawa offers is the best of any saxophone, and yet the price is lower than many of its competitors.
 That’s why Yanagisawa is SO popular among pro sax players, and why its saxophones are often back ordered with long waits.
 Here’s your chance to grab one at a SUPER price that is all setup and ready to go for many years making beautiful music dependably.
 It’s the Lexus of modern saxophones, and it just makes playing effortless.